Main Content Region

 - "Annual opioid-related ED visits and hospitalizations"

-- Ontario Naloxone Program Quarterly Reporting Forms (2017 to 2019).
-AIDS Committee of Windsor (ACW); Community Health Centre (CHC); WECHU.
-Cited on February 5, 2020.
+- Ontario Naloxone Program Quarterly Reporting Forms (2017 to 2020).
+Pozitive Pathways; Windsor Essex Community Health Centre (WECHC); WECHU.
+Cited on March 19, 2021.
 Sources for chart:

 - "Ontario naloxone program summary"